 You can encourage your child to ask questions about media content.
 For example:

 - Is this newspaper article a report or an opinion column?

 - Who paid for this magazine page about this new product?

 - What sources of information did the author use in putting this piece together?

-All media content is edited and constructed – in other words, some things have been included and other bits have been left out.
+Likewise, all media content is edited and constructed.
+In other words, some things have been included and other bits have been left out.
 Even the news (which you might think of as the ‘facts’) reflects the way editors, directors, producers and media owners see the world – after all, some things make it on to the news and some don’t.

 We all take different meanings from media messages, depending on our backgrounds, interests and values.
 We are many audiences, not just one.
 For example, one person might think something is funny, but somebody else might see it differently.

-Talking with your child about what advertising is and what it’s trying to do you can help your child learn the difference between advertising messages, and other media messages that are designed to entertain, inform or educate.
-For example, you could pick out an ad in a magazine or on TV.
-Ask your child to think about who’s behind it, and what they want you to think about the brand or product.
+Talking with your child about what advertising is, and what it’s trying to do, can help your child learn the difference between advertising messages and other media messages that are designed to entertain, inform, educate, or express an opinion or viewpoint.

 For example, you could pick out an advertisement in a magazine or on TV.
 Ask your child to think about who’s behind it, and what they want you to think about the brand or product.
 Or you could watch a movie with your child and play ‘spot the strategically placed brand-name products’.
 You might also want to discuss news content that’s actually product promotion.